Dave Clawson: Bowling Green

 He coached his first bowl, the 2009 Humanitarian Bowl, on December 30 in Boise, Idaho.
 After scoring to make the lead 42–35 over the Vandals, the Vandals took over with 33 seconds left in the game.
 Idaho then connected on a long pass down inside the 20 and scored a touchdown to make it 42–41 with 00:04 left.
 The Vandals went for a gutsy two-point conversion and were successful, sealing a 43–42 and ruining Clawson's first bid at a bowl game.

-In January 2010, rumors began to circulate that East Carolina University was interested in Clawson for their vacant head coaching position, following former ECU coach Skip Holtz' move to South Florida.
-The rumors intensified following Middle Tennessee State's head coach Rick Stockstill turning down the East Carolina job.
-However, as of January 20, 2010, Bowling Green has stated that neither athletic director Greg Christopher or Clawson himself have been contacted by East Carolina officials.

 On November 7, 2012, he led the Falcons to an upset victory against division rival Ohio Bobcats 26–14.
-The special teams had two blocked punts and forced two bad snaps which one of them rolled into Ohio's end zone to force a safety.
+The special teams had two blocked punts and forced two bad snaps.
+One of the bad snaps rolled into the Ohio endzone, resulting in a safety.
 The Falcons took advantage of these turnovers and scored 19 points (2 Touchdowns, 1 Field Goal, and 1 Safety).
-With the win, BG moved into 2nd place in the MAC East Division and kept their hopes alive of winning the MAC East and better yet the entire conference.
+With the win, BG moved into 2nd place in the MAC East Division, where they remained for the rest of the season.

 The 2013 season was Clawson's last and most successful season at Bowling Green.
-His Falcons posted a 10–3 record, including an 8-1 conference record.
-On December 6, 2013, Clawson led his team to its first MAC Championship since 1992 with a 47–27 victory over the formerly undefeated and ranked #15 Northern Illinois Huskies in the MAC Championship Game which ruined the Huskies chances of receiving a BCS bowl bid.
+His Falcons posted a 10–3 record, including an 8–1 conference record.
+On December 6, 2013, Clawson led his team to its first MAC Championship since 1992 with a 47–27 victory over the formerly undefeated and ranked #15 Northern Illinois Huskies in the MAC Championship Game which ruined the Huskies' chances of receiving a BCS bowl bid.